IBMDeveloperMEA/Explore-build-simple-node-js-python-using-cloud-functions/README.md

 ## Summary

 Congratulations!
-You successfully built and deployed several serverless functions, including web actions that can be invoked from the browser or from microservices - all from inside a browser.
+You successfully built and deployed several serverless functions, including web actions that can be invoked from the browser or from microservices (all from inside a browse), and an integration with Cloudant DB.

 Now you can try these steps with your own code.
 Experiment some more with running cloud-native, serverless apps written in Node.js.